meier-christoph/todo-backend-golang-goa/README.md

 - install golang and setup $GOPATH environment variable
 - checkout this repo somewhere into your $GOPATH
 - install glide for vendor management
-- run `glide install` to initialize vendor dependencies for this project
+- use glide to initialize vendor dependencies for this project
+  - `glide install`
 - make goagen cli tools from vendor
   - `cd ./vendor/github.com/goadesign/goa/goagen`
   - `go build`